TaylorNguyen17/spring_inventory_manager/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

 > InhousePartTest.java - Lines 43-60: Added three unit tests to confirm that the inventory can only be set to values between the max and min inventory values.
+> FIX: PartTest.java - Lines 30-32, 163-181: Moved the three unit tests to PartTest.java to conform with instructions.

 J.  Remove the class files for any unused validators in order to clean your code.